itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 # Backend

+Refer to [npmjs](https://www.npmjs.com) Website for learn about any package.

 ## Initializing the node server
 `-y` : Configurations for the metadata that we need to do while `npm init` is done automatically using default values.
 These values are only important if you want to release a package or a library.